 SAFS hosts weekly lunch-time seminars where students and faculty share findings from their current research.
-Read through our past seminars to get an idea of topics covered and be sure to check out our events calendar to download upcoming seminars on your calendar, or check out our list of upcoming quantitative seminars.
+Read through our past seminars to get an idea of topics covered and be sure to check out our events calendar to download upcoming seminars on your calendar.

 Fisheries Assessment Specialist, Pacific Islands Fisheries Science Center (NOAA)

 Modeling the effects of selective harvesting on Kona crab (Ranina ranina) in the Main Hawaiian Islands